Showing posts with label Nikkormat. Show all posts

 Stacking the crabs neatly.
 It reminds me of the Central Market in Athens.

 I took these photographs on Kodak Tri-X 400 film with my Nikkormat FTn camera and 28mm ƒ/3.5 or 50mm ƒ/2 Nikkor lenses.
 I vaguely recall developing the film in the darkroom in McMahon Hall with Microdox-X developer.
-I did not know what I was doing, but still, the negatives have survived a half century (just like our digital files will, right?).
+I did not know what I was doing, but still, the negatives have survived a half century (just as our digital files will, right?).
 They were scratched and had dirt and lint issues, so I cleaned the examples you see here with the heal tool in Photoshop CS6.

 We will look at more Seattle pictures in future articles.
 Please type "Seattle" in the search box to see older entries.